GStreamer/gstreamer/markdown/application-development/advanced/interfaces.md

 type.

 This text is meant to be introductory and does not include source code examples.
-Please take a look a the API reference for additional details.
+Please take a look at the API reference for additional details.

 [element-object]: application-development/basics/elements.md#using-an-element-as-a-gobject